xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

  you intend it to.
 You must change the course start date to the date you want students to begin using the course.

-Students see the course start date and time on their **Current Courses** dashboards and on the course About page (sometimes also called the course summary page).
+Students see the course start date and time on their dashboards and on the course About page (sometimes also called the course summary page).
 Students can see some parts of the course before the course start date.
-For example, students can see your **Course Info** page and course- wide discussion topics as soon as they enroll in your course.
+For example, students can see your **Course Info** page and course-wide discussion topics as soon as they enroll in your course.
 For more information about course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics`.

 EdX recommends that you set the start time of your course to early in the day, generally 12:00 UTC or earlier.
 Learners often expect the course to be